alui11/Scheme_Interpreter/README.md

 # Scheme_Interpreter
-The beginnings of a Scheme interpreter, written in C++.
+A Scheme interpreter, written in C++.
+Currently supports all math and some list functions.